 Outwit consists of several different interfaces, each for scraping different types of data and organizing it in different ways.
 From top to bottom: A sample of scraped URLs and product names, the scrapers control panel, and the macro control panel.

 Mozenda is a workhorse tool that better handles larger and more complex jobs than other web scrapers.
 While its capabilities are similar to those of Outwit, there are a number of features that really make it shine.

 For starters, it is easy to use.
 Even with no HTML/CSS knowledge (which is helpful when using Outwit), anyone can quickly build [ed: give instructions to] a scraper following Mozenda’s guided process.
-Mozenda is also capable of filling in known user inputs to do things like generate search results pages.
+Mozenda is also capable of filling in known user inputs to do things like generating search results pages.

 Mozenda’s scrapers are built locally but run from the server, an approach that is preferable for a number of reasons.
 Data stored on the server can be regularly updated from new scrapes, scheduling tasks is painless, and it eliminates a lot of the worries associated with using your single home IP address for scraping tasks.

 While Mozenda is a strong tool that I use frequently, there are caveats.
 You essentially pay for blocks of pages scraped, so it can get expensive pretty quickly.
 There is also no Mac version of the desktop software.

 Needlebase is a start to finish data acquisition, validation and presentation platform.
 While it too has a strong set of scraping features that are similar to those of Outwit and Mozenda, Needlebase’s tools for working with your data after it has been scraped make it stand out.